team1782/tf/docs/userguide.md

 ## 3. Features

 ### 3.1.
-Inputting of Location
+Maps

-The drop down menu displays the locations of currently registered toilets in singapore.
-Users can select one and click on the “GO!” button to be redirected to the maps screen.
+The Map Screen displays all registered toilets in Singapore.
+Users can zoom in to retrieve more details associated with the toilet by pressing on the toilet icons shown on the map.

 Registered Toilets are those in:
 * Hawker Centres